sophiedeakin/Our-Universe/README.md

 ### *Background Image*

 When I first started working the project I went for a solid black background but I felt like it made the website look a bit plain, intead I decided to change the background to an image of space and is visible on all the pages.
+The background image is also from Pexels.

 ## Features to implement in the future